MicrosoftDocs/fabric-docs/docs/data-activator/activator-throttling-effects.md

 - The auto-refresh on charts is automatically disabled.
 The user can restart auto-refresh by toggling the "Live auto-refresh" toggle back on or by manually reloading the page.

-- Data-aware dropdown lists (e.g. the population or time range selectors) load time is delayed by 20 seconds
+- Data-aware dropdown lists (such as time range selectors) load time is delayed by 20 seconds

 - Test alerts are sent with a 20 seconds delay